HarK-github/Chemical-Equipment-Parameter-Visualizer/README.md

 ```bash
 bash dekstop_script.sh
 ```
-This will create a virtual environment, run the
+This will create a virtual environment,spin up the docker ocntainer, run the dekstop app.

 <br>
 ---